Free Peru: Ideology

 The party describes itself as "a left-wing socialist organization" that supports anti-imperialism, democracy, decentralization, federalism, humanism, internationalism, Latin American integration, and sovereignty.
-The party claims to uphold the works of Karl Marx, Vladimir Lenin, and José Carlos Mariátegui.
+The party claims to uphold the works of Karl Marx, Friedrich Engels, Vladimir Lenin, and José Carlos Mariátegui.
 Free Peru's political position has been variously described by observers as left-wing, to far-left, and the party's ideology has been described as Marxist, Marxist–Leninist, and socialist.

 Both Pedro Castillo and Vladimir Cerrón have taken conservative stances on social issues, as did their right-wing opponents, including opposing same-sex marriage, but supports the decriminalization of abortion.
 Following his success in the first round of the 2021 presidential election, Castillo said that he opposes Chavismo and Nicolás Maduro, distanced himself from those on the far-left in the party, would not nationalize industry, and would honor the rule of law to placate market alarmism, adding that he would lead the party instead of Cerrón.

 Domestic

 In domestic affairs, Free Peru is opposed to neoliberalism and states that their party seeks "to rescue the minimized, almost imperceptible and dying State from the subjugation of market dictatorship".
 Free Peru says that when Peru adopted neoliberalism and markets were deregulated, foreign companies assumed control of the economy, exploitation of labor increased, inequality grew and the country was led "to a neocolony condition".
 Initially, the nationalization of mines, gas, oil, hydroelectricity, and telecommunications in order to fund social programs was a goal of Free Peru; however, in an attempt to appease foreign business interests, Castillo promised that his government would not nationalize industry within Peru.
 At the same time, he reaffirmed his party's position of defending the distribution of wealth.

-Cerrón said that Free Peru is opposed to Fujimorism.
+Cerrón initially said that Free Peru is opposed to Fujimorism, though IDL-Reporteros reported that the party has formed an alliance with Fujimorists in the government due to their widespread power with Peru's institutions.
 While initially supportive of decriminalizing abortion, the party later came out in support of existing restrictions.
 In December 2019, Cerrón said he changed his mind about discussing gender in school curriculum and accepted it.